intact-portal/intact-portal-documentation/dataset-descriptions/mutations.md

 # Mutations

-This dataset contains annotations of experimental evidence where mutations have been shown to affect a protein interaction.
+[This dataset](ftp://ftp.ebi.ac.uk/pub/databases/intact/current/various/mutations.tsv) contains annotations of experimental evidence where mutations have been shown to affect a protein interaction.

-There are several types of mutations covered, the terms used have been described in the PSI-MI controlled vocabularies, accessible at [www.ebi.ac.uk/ols/ontologies/mi](https://www.ebi.ac.uk/ols/ontologies/mi):
+Several types of mutations are captured and the terms used to described them can be found in the [PSI-MI controlled vocabulary](https://www.ebi.ac.uk/ols/ontologies/mi).

 ## Dataset Description